dawnington/minipin/README.md

 - implement each component
   - [ ] `FeedIndex`
   - [ ] `UsersIndex` (for displaying followers and followees)
-- [ ] Finish styling profile page and style new elements
+- [ ] Finish styling profile page and sgtyle new elements

 ### Phase 8: Styling Cleanup and Seeding (1 day, W2 T 6pm)

 **objective:** Make the site feel more cohesive and awesome.

+- [ ] add infinite scrolling and masonry
 - [ ] make user interface more intuitive
 - [ ] Get feedback on my UI from others
 - [ ] Refactor HTML classes & CSS rules